txoof/PaperPi/documentation/Developing_Plugins.md

 ## How it works

 When PaperPi starts, all plugins that are configured by the user added as `update_function` to a generic `Plugin` class.
-This happens automatically and is managed for you.
+This happens automatically and is managed by the application.

 The `Plugin` class offers several built-in functions and properties that plugins can take advantage of.
-See the "BUILTIN PROPERTIES" section below.
+See the [BUILTIN PROPERTIES](#builtin-properties-available-to-plugins) section below.

 See the included [`demo_plugin`](../paperpi/plugins/demo_plugin) for a simple, well documented plugin that can be used as a template for building a plugin.